CottageLabs/website/README.md

 # Generating and previewing the website

-Create a virtualenv if you like.
+Create a virtualenv, if you like.

 Install `pelican` with
 ```